donnydavis/simple-openshift/README.md

     ansible-playbook delete.yaml

 All of the variables are in the group_vars folder, there is only one file and its pretty self explanatory.

+If the last task fails for any reason, you should can run the whole playbook again or you can ssh into your bastion-host and run
+    ansible-playbook remote_install.yaml

+This will just try to do the openshift part of the install